Here’s What’s Coming To Netflix In December 2020

 December will prove to be a big month for those who are interested in hunkering down and viewing some of the most diverse lineups of movies and specials Netflix has to offer.
-The streaming service will add 16 new titles that run the gamut from holiday specials to those starring some of Hollywood’s biggest names including George Clooney and the late Chadwick Boseman.
-Following, here is a list of all the new titles that you can add to your list to Netflix and chill binge watch.
+The streaming service will add 16 new titles that run the gamut from holiday specials to those starring some of Hollywood’s biggest names, including George Clooney and the late Chadwick Boseman.
+The following is a list of all the new titles that you can add to your list to Netflix and chill binge watch.

 Angela’s Christmas Wish — December 1

-Angela’s Christmas Wish is a heart-warming tale of a determined little girl who sets out to reunite her family in time for the holiday.
+Angela’s Christmas Wish is a heartwarming tale of a determined little girl who sets out to reunite her family in time for the holiday.
 Based on the characters from Pulitzer Prize-winning author Frank McCourt, it is a tender and funny story about the importance of family and togetherness and perfect for a movie night with the kids.

 Selena The Series — December 4

-Alice in Borderland — December 10
+Alice In Borderland — December 10

-Arisu is a listless, jobless, and video-game-obsessed young man who suddenly finds himself in a strange, emptied-out version of Tokyo in which he and his friends must compete in dangerous games in order to survive in Alice in Borderland.
+Arisu is a listless, jobless, and video game-obsessed young man, who suddenly finds himself in a strange, emptied-out version of Tokyo.
+He and his friends must compete in dangerous games in order to survive in Alice in Borderland.
 Arisu meets Usagi, a young woman who’s navigating the games alone.
 Together, they risk their lives and confront what it means to live.
 The movie is based on a thriller manga by Haro Aso.

 The Prom — December 11

-The Prom tells the story of high school student Emma Nolan (Jo Ellen Pellman) who was told she cannot go to the prom with her girlfriend Alyssa (Ariana DeBose) due to interference by the head of the PTA (Kerry Washington).
+The Prom tells the story of high school student Emma Nolan (Jo Ellen Pellman), who was told she cannot go to the prom with her girlfriend Alyssa (Ariana DeBose) due to interference by the head of the PTA (Kerry Washington).
 Dee Dee Allen (Meryl Streep) and Barry Glickman (James Corden) are New York City stage stars with careers on the downturn.
-She and Barry decide that Emma’s cause will help resurrect their public images and they travel with their pals Angie (Nicole Kidman) and Trent (Andrew Rannells) to see what they can do to help both themselves and her.
+She and Barry decide that Emma’s cause will help resurrect their public images, and they travel with their pals Angie (Nicole Kidman) and Trent (Andrew Rannells) to see what they can do to help both themselves and her.

 Ma Rainey’s Black Bottom —December 18

-Tensions and temperatures rise over the course of an afternoon recording session in 1920s Chicago as a band of musicians await trailblazing performer, the legendary “Mother of the Blues,” Ma Rainey (Viola Davis), who engages in a battle of wills with her white manager and producer over control of her music in Ma Rainey’s Black Bottom.
-Ambitious trumpeter Levee (Chadwick Boseman in his last film) has an eye for her girlfriend and is determined to stake his own claim on the music industry.
+In Ma Rainey’s Black Bottom, tensions and temperatures rise over the course of an afternoon recording session in 1920s Chicago as a band of musicians awaits a trailblazing performer, the legendary “Mother of the Blues” Ma Rainey (Viola Davis).
+In the flick, Ma Rainey engages in a battle of wills with her white manager and producer over control of her music.
+Ambitious trumpeter Levee (Chadwick Boseman in his last film) has an eye for her girlfriend and is determined to stake his own claim in the music industry.

 The Midnight Sky — December 23